Lombiq/Orchard-Core-API-Client/Readme.md

 ## Recipes

-Lombiq OrchardCore API Client OpenId - Recipe for enabling the Tenants and OpenId features and setting it up for the console tester application.
+Lombiq OrchardCore API Client OpenId - Recipe for enabling the Content Types, Tenants and OpenId features and setting it up for the console tester application.
 To use this recipe, enable the Deployment feature and import this as a deployment package.

 ## Contributing and support